-Welcome to Summer Quarter 2022!
+Winter Quarter 2023 is starting on January 9, 2023!
 As always, we are following local, regional, and national health guidelines carefully and will make every effort to communicate information to all students and partners quickly and accurately.
-Please refer to the below FAQs for updated information regarding Summer Quarter and vaccination requirements at the College and for travelers to the U.S.
+Please refer to the below FAQs for updated information regarding Winter Quarter and vaccination requirements at the College and for travelers to the U.S.

 *Please note that the below information is subject to change, particularly as public health guidelines in our area change.
 We are committed to providing you with updates as quickly as possible should any of the information change.

 1. Do I need to be vaccinated or have a negative COVID test result in order to enter the U.S.?

 You do need to be fully vaccinated.
 International students and most other non-U.S. citizens who are nonimmigrants will need to be fully vaccinated in order to enter the U.S. However, as of June 12, 2022, air travelers arriving in the U.S. from any foreign country no longer need to show a negative COVID test.

 There is a limited set of exceptions to the vaccination rule, including travelers who are coming from countries with low vaccination rates (as determined by the Centers for Disease Control and Prevention), and travelers who are under 18 years of age.